katalon-studio/export-and-import-test-artifact-plugin/README.md

-## Katalon Studio export and import test artifacts plugin
+## Katalon Studio Export and Import Test Artifacts Plugin

 The main purpose is: